Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 After the full year suspension, the driver must pay a reinstatement fee for the disqualification in order to reinstate the commercial driver’s license.
 If the commercial driver was transporting hazardous materials when convicted, then a three-year disqualification period will be imposed.

 After the arresting officer alleges you refused to submit to a chemical test of your breath, urine or blood, seek the services of an experienced and knowledgeable Tallahassee lawyer for DUI to fight your case in Leon County the surrounding areas.
 Your rights are important, and the team of attorneys at Pumphrey Law will fight to protect them.
-Call (850) 681-7777 for a consultation.
+Call (850) 681-7777 for a free legal consultation.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.